Daloa, Côte d’Ivoire - Things to Do in Daloa

 Getting There

-Daloa is accessible by road from Abidjan via the A3 highway, a journey of approximately 350 kilometers that takes 4-5 hours by car or bus.
-Regular bus services operate from Abidjan's Gare Routière d'Adjamé, with companies like UTB and STEB offering comfortable coaches for around 4,000-6,000 CFA francs.
-The city has a small airport that handles domestic flights, though most international visitors arrive via Abidjan's Félix-Houphouët-Boigny International Airport and continue by road.
-Shared taxis and private car rentals are also available for the journey from Abidjan.
+Daloa is accessible by road from Abidjan via a well-maintained highway, with the journey taking approximately 4-5 hours by car or bus.
+Regular bus services operated by companies like UTB and SOTRA connect Daloa to major cities including Abidjan, Yamoussoukro, and Bouaké, with tickets costing 3,000-5,000 CFA.
+The city has a small airport primarily used for domestic flights, though most visitors arrive by road.
+Shared taxis and private car hire are also available from major cities, offering more flexibility for stops along the route.

 Getting Around